ethamoos/GitProbe/README.md

 # GitProbe

-This is an extension of an exercise is Greg Lim's book Beginning Swift UI https://www.amazon.com/Beginning-SwiftUI-Greg-Lim-ebook/dp/B08XV4NPDP
+This is an extension of an exercise in Greg Lim's book Beginning Swift UI https://www.amazon.com/Beginning-SwiftUI-Greg-Lim-ebook/dp/B08XV4NPDP